vgurianov/uml-sp/docs/conception.md

 <p><img src="define/MarkTwin1.png" alt="" /></p>
 <br/>

 If object or class has SP-stereotype then it is considered as frame by [Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
 Not all classes are frames; most classes are defining of types of slots.
 Slots define semantics of these classes.
+A type is a set of value and authorized operations.